Service (Acts 6:1-7)

 “Why him?
 I built this field.
 You wouldn’t be here if it weren’t for me…I want to know what’s out there.
 I want to see it.
 Not invited?
 What do you mean I’m not invited?
 That’s my corn out there.
 You guys are guests in my corn.
 I have done everything I’ve been asked to do.
 I didn’t understand it, but I’ve done it.
 And I haven’t asked once what’s in it for me.
 I’m saying, what’s in it for me?”
 (Ray Kinsella, Field of Dreams)

 For almost two thousand years, God has been building his church.
-It’s amazing to realize that God could have designed the church any way that he wanted, but God designed the church to use people, empowered by his Spirit, to accomplish his mission.
+It’s incredible to understand that God had the freedom to shape the church in any manner he chose, yet he intentionally designed it to rely on people empowered by his Spirit to fulfill his mission.
 God could have done it otherwise, but throughout history God has used people to build his church – people just like you and me.
 I’m still amazed that I get to be part of it.
 One of my favorite verses is 1 Timothy 1:12: “How thankful I am to Christ Jesus for considering me trustworthy and appointing me to serve him.”
 I can’t believe that God has given me a role to play in what he’s doing.

-One of the problems with serving God is that over time, our attitudes can change and we can start to get a sense of entitlement or privilege.
+One of the problems with serving God is that over time, our attitudes can change, and we can start to get a sense of entitlement or privilege.
 Our motives can be fine for years, but all of a sudden we wake up and think that we deserve church to be a certain way – that God or the church owe us something.
 Jesus once taught that our attitude should be that of servants.
-In Jesus’ day, when a servant came in from his work in the field, he didn’t sit down at the family table and expect to be served.
+In Jesus' time, a servant returning from the field did not sit at the family table and expect to be served.
 He had to get up and prepare the meal for his master.
 Even when that was done, he didn’t expect a big thank you for a job well done.
 Jesus’ point was simple.
 He said, “In the same way, when you obey me you should say, ‘We are not worthy of praise.
 We are servants who have simply done our duty'” (Luke 17:10).
 We’re called to serve and obey God, and when we do, we have only done our duty.
 We’re servants who are privileged to serve, and we have only done our duty.

 One of the greatest strengths, and also one of the greatest challenges we face at Richview right now is in the area of service.
 I want to tell you first of all that the number of people who serve God here every week amazes me.
 I’m continually surprised by the number of people who have taken seriously the call to strategically serve somewhere, and to devote time and energy to building a community that will lead people into a growing relationship with Jesus Christ.
 What takes place here is a testament to God’s power working through some very committed people.
 It’s one of our greatest strengths as a church – one that we often overlook.